 Some of my blog posts include affiliate links.
 If you purchase an item from one of my links I may receive a commission.
 Please read my disclaimer for more details.

 My family and I frequent San Diego, California.
 In the last decade of visiting San Diego, we have found local beaches, entertainment, and food never to be disappointing.
-My list of the best places to eat with family in San Diego is for those of you looking for a variety of restaurants, bakeries, and ice cream that will not disappoint.
+My list of the best places to eat with family in San Diego is for those of you looking for a variety of restaurants, bakeries, and ice cream.

 San Diego Bakeries